-One of the possible ways of performing type-testing is via the is operator: food is Pizza
+One of the possible ways of performing type-testing is via the is operator: food is Pizza.

-operator is often used before a direct cast to the target type,
+The is operator is often used before a direct cast to the target type,

 as a more flexible and powerful alternative to the as operator, especially when